jmusashi/joel-continuity-vault/continuity/hardware_substrate_prephotonic_silicon.md

 ---

-## 4. Native AI and Sinotes Integration
+## 4. Native AI and Sīnotĕs Integration

 ### 4.1 AI as Geometry
 AI models are compiled into continuity flows: